Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 How many days are enough in Porto?

-It takes at least two days of sightseeing to discover Porto, making it ideal for a weekend city getaway.
-This could be condensed into a single day.
-However, it could be very rushed.
+Discovering Porto takes at least two days of sightseeing, making it ideal for a weekend city getaway.
+Although a single day could be condensed, it could be very rushed.

-On the other hand, three days will allow you to explore the city at a more leisurely pace as well as provide time to visit the lesser-known museums and sights.
+On the other hand, three days will allow you to explore the city at a more leisurely pace and visit the lesser-known museums and sights.

 However, there are also many interesting day trips out of Porto, so it is worth considering staying a little longer to allow time to see other pretty towns in Portugal such as Guimarães, Braga, Vale do Douro, and Aveiro.